 Under the TCJA, through 2025, the top long-term gains rate of 20% kicks in before the top ordinary-income rate does.
 (See Chart 8 on page 24.)
 Lawmakers could, however, make changes to the rates sooner.
-Taxing long-term gains of the highest-income taxpayers at their ordinary-income rate has been proposed, though a smaller increase may be more likely.
 Higher rates already apply to certain types of assets.
 (See Chart 3.)

 Holding on to an investment until you've owned it more than one year may help substantially cut tax on any gain.
 Keeping it even longer can also make tax sense.
-But be sure to look at your specific situation, and keep an eve out for possible tax law changes.
+But be sure to look at your specific situation, and keep an eye out for possible tax law changes.